14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 - Walk among dense clusters of cactus at Cholla Cactus Garden.

-- Visit Keys View and enjoy the drive up where you’ll see Coachella Valley and San Andreas Fault.
+- Visit Keys View and enjoy the drive up to see Coachella Valley and San Andreas Fault.

 - Check out Skull Rock, which is a rock shaped like a skull.